Regulation-Focused Touchwork

 • Respects your body’s natural timing

-• Supports gradual shifts toward ease and safety
+• Supports gradual shifts toward ease and safety made from the inside out

 Regulation vs. relaxation (very important distinction)